ChingChuan-Chen/rmkl/README.md

 - [ ] Support and validate on Mac OS X with Intel Processors.
 - [ ] Test and validate on Mac OS X with Apple M1/M2 processors.
 (MKL is probably unsupported for M1/M2 processors.)
 - [ ] On the CRAN (Probably not).
+- [ ] Consider to drop support for i386 arch in Windows since it may cause a long installation time.

 ## License

-The `r-mkl` package is made available under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) license.
+The `rmkl` package is made available under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) license.

 To use Intel MKL, you should agree with the (Intel Simplified Software License)[https://www.intel.com/en-us/license/intel-simplified-software-license], as described at (Intel MKL License FAQ)[https://www.intel.com/content/www/us/en/developer/articles/license/onemkl-license-faq.html].